-Bats are nocturnal, flying at night to catch insects like mosquitoes and midges.
-During the day they roost in quiet, out-of the way spaces such as caves, tree holes and the gaps beneath bark on old trees.
-They may also roost in man-made structures such as the roofs of houses and beneath roof tiles, or in bridges and tunnels.
+Bats are nocturnal mammals, taking to the air at night to catch prey such as mosquitoes and midges.
+During the day they roost in quiet, undisturbed places such as caves, tree holes and the gaps beneath bark on old trees.
+They may also roost in house roofs.

 Bats use different roosts at different times of the year.
 Female bats gather together in summer to form a maternity roost, where they give birth and suckle their young.
 These tend to be warm and dry, compared to the cool, constant temperatures of winter roosts, which bats use for hibernation.

-By erecting bat boxes in several locations of your garden, including the outer walls of your house, you will provide additional supplementary habitat for these mammals at different times of year.
+By erecting bat boxes in several locations in your garden, including against exterior walls, you will provide a range of habitats throughout the year.

 What to look for in a bat box